marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-enum-support-ef-designer-ef5-onwards.md

 3. Press **OK**
 4. Save the model and build the project **Note:***When you build, warnings about unmapped entities and associations may appear in the Error List.
-You can ignore these warnings because after we choose to generate the database from the model, the errors will go away. *
+You can ignore these warnings because after we choose to generate the database from the model, the errors will go away.?*

+?

 If you look at the Properties window, you will notice that the type of the Name property was changed to **DepartmentNames** and the newly added enum type was added to the list of types.